g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 wasm-bindgen-futures = "0.4"
 reqwest = { version = "0.11", features = ["wasm"] }
 ```
-You may need to change its `create` method in such a way that it requests an API to get the list of tasks when the component is loaded.
+You may need to change its `create` method so that it requests an API to get the list of tasks when the component is loaded.

 For example: